Zeckenrap: History

-In the beginnings in the 1980's, like in American hip-hop the political character was the main focus in German hip-hop, dealing with themes such as racism and everyday problems.
-With the commercialization of German hip-hop music in the 1990's these political themes lyrically became more and more a background aspect.
-Even though, groups such Advanced Chemistry or Anarchist Academy still wrote songs about political themes.
-In the 2000's, the network HipHop Partizan was responsible for the establish of rap music within the left scene in Germany.
+In the beginnings in the 1980s, as in American hip-hop, political character was the main focus in West German hip-hop, dealing with themes such as racism and everyday problems.
+With the commercialization of German hip-hop music in the 1990s these political themes lyrically became more and more a background aspect, even though groups such as Advanced Chemistry or Anarchist Academy still wrote songs about political themes.
+In the 2000s, the network HipHop Partizan was responsible for the establish of rap music within the left scene in Germany.
 Beginning in 2012, the rap collective Tick-Tick Boom contributed in spreading of the term Zeckenrap.
 Between 2012 and 2015, the collective regularly hosted a Zeckenrapgala.

 The German hip-hop group Neonschwarz from Hamburg is said to be the inventor of the term Zeckenrap.
 The group was also part of the Tick-Tick Boom collective and stated that they invented the word to "oppose something positive to the negative cliché in describing the left as Zecke".
-Even though, some Zeckenrap artists were able to get some recognition, Zeckenrap is still considered a marginal phenomenon within the German rap music scene, playing a minor role.
+Even though some Zeckenrap artists were able to get some recognition, Zeckenrap is still considered a marginal phenomenon within the German rap music scene, playing a minor role.